andalanaldi/go-todoappxercise/README.md

 - Fiber (Golang library for API)
 - Bson (Golang library package for binary JSON)
 - MongoDB (NoSQL Database to store Todo list related data)

+### Frontend
+- React (Javascript library to build Frontend app)
+- Chakra UI (UI library in react to give style and CSS for ToDo App)
+- React icons (imported to display icons in Navbar)
+- Tan Stack (To fetch API and query, NOT BEING USED YET)

+Deployment or Portfolio Documentation ? (will be updated soon)